marianesfg/windows-uwp.pt-br/windows-apps-src/debug-test-perf/windows-app-certification-kit-tests.md

 ### <a name="test-details"></a>Detalhes do teste

-O teste valida se as imagens usadas pelo aplicativo não são imagens padrão de exemplos do SDK ou do Visual Studio.
+O teste valida se as imagens usadas pelo app não são imagens padrão de exemplos do SDK ou do Visual Studio.

 ### <a name="corrective-actions"></a>Ações corretivas